How to Smoke a Brisket: Full Walkthrough

 The Rub

-Apply the rub generously on all surfaces — fat side, meat side, and the sides.
-You want a visible coating of seasoning.
+Apply on all surfaces: fat side, meat side, the sides.
 Work it into any crevices between the flat and point.
-Let the rub sit on the brisket for at least 30 minutes before it goes on the smoker.
-Overnight in the fridge is better — the salt draws moisture out and then back in, which helps it penetrate deeper.
+Then let it sit.
+Minimum 30 minutes.
+Overnight in the fridge, uncovered, is better, the salt draws surface moisture out and then back in, which helps it penetrate deeper and produces better bark adhesion.

 Setting Up the Smoker